Amide: Hydrolysis

-Amides undergo many chemical reactions, although they are less reactive than esters.
 Amides hydrolyse in hot alkali as well as in strong acidic conditions.
 Acidic conditions yield the carboxylic acid and the ammonium ion while basic hydrolysis yield the carboxylate ion and ammonia.
 The protonation of the initially generated amine under acidic conditions and the deprotonation of the initially generated carboxylic acid under basic conditions render these processes non-catalytic and irreversible.
-Amides are also versatile precursors to many other functional groups.
-Electrophiles react with the carbonyl oxygen.
+Electrophiles other than protons react with the carbonyl oxygen.
 This step often precedes hydrolysis, which is catalyzed by both Brønsted acids and Lewis acids.
-Enzymes, e.g. peptidases and artificial catalysts, are known to accelerate the hydrolysis reactions.
+Peptidase enzymes and some synthetic catalysts often operate by attachment of electrophiles to the carbonyl oxygen.